What's Covered Under Personal Property Coverage?

 What is the difference between replacement cost and actual cash value for personal property?

 Replacement cost value (RCV) pays to replace your belongings with new equivalent items at today's prices, without deducting for depreciation.
-Actual cash value (ACV) pays only the depreciated worth of the item at the time of loss — meaning a 5-year-old TV might only pay out a fraction of what it costs to replace it.
-RCV policies cost slightly more in premiums, but most homeowners benefit significantly from the higher payout at claim time.
+Actual cash value (ACV) pays only the depreciated worth of the item at the time of loss, meaning a 5-year-old TV might only pay out a fraction of what it costs to replace.
+Most standard 2026 policies default to ACV unless you specifically pay extra to upgrade, but the premium difference is usually well worth it.

 What items have special limits under personal property coverage?